ONSAS/ONSAS.jl/CONTRIBUTING.md

 * How to import packages and overload methods:
     * First, external packages are included via `using` (e.g. `using LinearAlgebra`) without specifying the method `:`.
 Also a `,` should be used to separate packages instead of an enter.
     * Then , internal packages are included (e.g. `using ...Module`) without `:`.
     * Finally, if a method is overloaded the module should export that method too.
 For that, use `@reexport import ONSAS.Module: method` with `:`.
+If the method lives in `Base` just use `Base.method(...)` in-place to overload.

 Here is an example: